 - Chinese New Year food that bring wealth

 - 10 Lucky Lunar New Year recipes

-The Chinese zodiac is represented by 12 animals.
+The years of the Chinese calendar follow a 12-year cycle.
+Each year is associated with one of 12 animal symbols in the Chinese zodiac.
 According to legend, the Jade Emperor invited the animals of his kingdom to enter a race through the countryside.
-The first 12 to first finish the long race would each rule over one year every 12 years.
+The first 12 to finish the long race would each rule over one year every 12 years.
 The 12 animals are: rat, ox, tiger, rabbit (or cat in Vietnam), dragon, snake, horse, sheep, monkey, rooster, dog, and pig.

 (If nothing is listed below, there are no upcoming Lunar New Year events in our calendar.
 Lunar New Year occurs somewhere between the last ten days of January and the first twenty days of February.
 We usually update Lunar New Year events in early January for the current year.)